 Arrhythmia Research and Clinical Trials

-Our team is committed to developing the next generation of arrhythmia treatments.
-Our medical center is affiliated with Washington University School of Medicine, meaning we have the capabilities and resources to lead the way in research.
+Our team is developing the next generation of arrhythmia treatments.
+Our affiliation with Washington University School of Medicine gives us the capabilities and resources to lead the way in research.
 We offer numerous clinical trials, including research into using pacing devices to treat heart failure.
 Learn more about our innovation.

 Our Heart Rhythm Team

-To make an appointment with a Washington University arrhythmia specialist at Barnes-Jewish Hospital, call 888.993.3291.
+To make an appointment with a Washington University arrhythmia specialist at Barnes-Jewish Hospital in St. Louis, call 888-993-3291.